ember-learn/ember-blog/content/ember-6-0-released.md

 ### Changes in Ember.js 6.0

 Ember.js 6.0 introduces no new public API.
-Instead, it is comprised of bug fixes and the breakage of previously deprecated public API from the 5.x cycle.
+Instead, it comprises bug fixes and the breakage of previously deprecated public API from the 5.x cycle.

 #### Bug Fixes